/

 Two Approaches to Connecting Campaign Data to Your Website

 The manual approach is parameter matching.
 Your site reads URL parameters and maps them to content variants using if/then rules.
 This works for small, stable accounts where you control the tagging and campaigns don't change often.
 It breaks everywhere else.
+Dynamic text replacement is one version of this, and understanding when a single adaptive page beats dedicated pages per campaign helps you decide whether DTR or separate builds are the right investment.

 The alternative is platform-synced context.
 Instead of reading URL parameters in isolation, your site pulls campaign data directly from the ad platform.
 It knows that Campaign ID 12345 is running headlines about cost savings and targeting small business owners because it synced that data from Google Ads overnight.
 The URL parameter just identifies which campaign drove the click.
 The context comes from the platform itself.